hello-jason/portfolio/source/blog/2015-03-28-how-to-install-latest-imagemagick-on-centos.html.md

 tags:
 ---

 Yum does not have the latest ImageMagick in its repository; thankfully, the REMI repository does.
-Let's install that first.

 READMORE

+This site is currently on Middleman, and the `middleman-favicon-maker` that I use to generate all the various favicon files relies on ImageMagick.
+My local development environment is CentOS 6.6 which, sadly, has a very outdated version of ImageMagick in yum.
+Thankfully, the REMI repository has an updated version, so we can get that installed very quickly.

 ## Install REMI repository